Scoliosis Cause & Etiology By CSC Experts

 Approximately 30% of AIS patients have a family history of scoliosis, which could indicate that AIS is a hereditary condition or a genetic defect that causes miscommunication between the brain and muscles.
 The results of abnormal spinal curvature are caused by the wrong signals being given by the brain to the muscles.

 The hindbrain contains postural control centers that regulate many involuntary body functions such as heartbeat, digestion, and breathing.
 Spinal posture, just like other involuntary body functions, is an automatic neurological orientation to gravity.
-In scoliosis patients, these control centers do not alert the central nervous system and muscles of the abnormal posture.
+In scoliosis patients, these control center fail to alert the central nervous system of muscle imallances and problems.
 This leads to abnormal spinal curvature, which does not correct itself.
 In other words, the spinal muscles do not seem to get the right messages from the brain, leading to muscular imbalances in AIS.

 Can Muscle Problems Cause Scoliosis?